 To distinguish any abiotic from biotic dechlorination, stable carbon isotope analyses (CSIA) are required on TCE, DCEs and vinyl chloride from all three TCE plumes in the RGA.

-Considering the geochemical history of the at the site, other inorganic and organic species (e.g., selenium, lead, and 1,1,1-trichloroethane) should only be periodically monitored to ensure that no MCLs are exceeded.
+Considering the geochemical history of the groundwater at the site, other inorganic and organic species (e.g., selenium, lead, and 1,1,1-trichloroethane) should only be periodically monitored to ensure that no MCLs are exceeded.
 If additional contaminants of concern arise in the RGA, they should be added to the list of routinely measured parameters.
 Redox measurements with platinum electrodes could continue, but would probably not be useful.

 Powder X-ray diffraction (XRD), scanning electron microscope (SEM) analyses, and light microscopy are required to identify the minerals in the contaminated RGA sediments.

-The widespread occurrence of DCEs and vinyl chloride in the of the RGA indicates the presence of reductive dechlorination.
+The widespread occurrence of DCEs and vinyl chloride in the groundwater of the RGA indicates the presence of reductive dechlorination.
 Yet, the RGA is mostly oxidizing.
 The presence of magnetite or other metastable minerals in the sediments of the RGA might explain how reductive dechlorination could occur under otherwise aerobic conditions (e.g., Wilson et al. 2009).

 Efforts should be made to find evidence of localized anaerobic environments in the RGA, (such as near sewage disposal sites) and possibly in the UCRS, which provides recharge to the RGA.